Reconstruction in one dimension from unlabeled Euclidean lengths: Introduction

 Even the labeled problem is strongly NP-HARD by a result of Saxe~\cite{saxe}.
 Interestingly, one of his reductions is from SUBSET-SUM.
 This is a problem that, while hard in the worst case, can be efficiently solved, using the Lenstra-Lenstra-Lovász (LLL) lattice reduction algorithm \cite{LLL}, for most instances that have sufficiently large integers~\cite{LO}.
 Indeed, we will take cue from this insight and use LLL to solve both the labeled and unlabeled reconstruction problems.

 We say that a sequence, $A_m$, of events in a probability space occurs \defn{with high probability as $m \to \infty$} (WHP) if $\Pr[A_m] = 1 - o(1)$.
-Here is our basic result. \begin{theorem} Let $G$ be a $3$-connected (resp. $2$-connected) graph.
+Here is our basic result. \begin{theorem} Let $G$ be a $3$-connected (resp. $2$-connected) graph with $m$ edges.
 Let $b \ge m^2$.
-Let each $\p_i$ be chosen uniformly and randomly in $[1..2^b]$.
+Let each $p_i$ be chosen independently and uniformly at random from $[2^b]$.
 Then there is a polynomial time algorithm that succeeds, WHP, on the unlabeled (resp. labeled) reconstruction problems. \end{theorem}

-Both the success probability and the convergence rate can be estimated more explicitly (see below).
-However, what we can prove seems to be pessimistic, especially if we have some extra information about the number of vertices.
-Experiments (see below) show that our algorithm succeeds with very high probability on randomly chosen $\p$ even with significantly fewer bits.
+The success probability, the convergence rate and the minimal required $b$ can be estimated more carefully (see Proposition~\ref{prop:step1} and Remark~\ref{rem:err3} below).
+In any case, what we can prove seems to be pessimistic.
+Experiments (see below) show that our algorithm succeeds with very high probability on randomly chosen $\p$ even with significantly smaller $b$.
 In part, this is because the LLL algorithm very often outperforms its worst case behavior~\cite{ave} on random input lattices.
+On the other hand, lattice reduction is a brittle operation, and, for fixed $m$, it will fail ungracefully once $b$ becomes too small.